cooperhammond/irs/README.md

-# The Ingenious Redistribution System (IRS)
+# Ingenious Redistribution System <sub><sup>v2.0<sup><sub>

-Downloads or streams media from the name of the song / album / movie / tv-show that you requested.

-# CURRENTLY BEING REMADE BECAUSE kat.cr WAS TAKEN DOWN.

-### Dependencies
+An "ingenious" program to download music and then parse metadata for the downloaded file.

+## Examples

+To download the Arctic Monkeys' album AM, you would type `$ irs album AM by Arctic Monkeys`
+To download a single song you would do `$ irs song Should I Stay Or Should I Go by The Clash`

+## Installation/Dependencies

 First, actually install python and pip:
  - To install python3 and `pip` for Ubuntu run this command: